saraventurini/A-Variance-aware-Multiobjective-Louvain-like-Method-for-Community-Detection-in-Multiplex-Networks/README.md

-# Louvain-like Methods for Community Detection in Multiplex Networks
+# A Variance-aware Multiobjective Louvain-like Method for Community Detection in Multiplex Networks

 ## Proposed Methods
 - GL: Generalized Louvain (in particular: in GL\_s communities are indexed by size and in GL\_r are indexed randomly).